 With rates on the rise due to the Federal Reserve’s incremental rate increases, consumers appear anxious to borrow while pricing is still favorable and effective deposit management is emerging as a critical component of organizational success.
 At the upcoming workshops in December, we’ll examine how your institution can respond to these developments to improve performance and position your credit union for long-term success.

 Some of the key areas we’ll be exploring include:

 - Strategies and tactics for cost-effective deposit growth and retention: On the heels of a protracted low-rate environment, consumers will be emphasizing deposit value in their FI decisions for the first time in nearly a decade.
 We’ll discuss how institutions need to be thinking about deposit pricing and products to retain households and grow the organization.
 We’ll also highlight key strategies and tactics for managing a massive wealth transfer that will become increasingly substantial as Baby Boomers age and Millennials become the dominant economic force.

-- Capitalizing on rising consumer loan demand: For the first time in well over a decade, consumer loan demand has risen significantly, increasing from 22% of consumers who anticipate opening a loan in the next 12 months in 2016 to 28% in 2017 (source: Raddon Research Insights).
+- Capitalizing on rising consumer loan demand: For the first time in well over a decade, consumer loan demand has risen significantly.
 Clearly rising rates are instilling a “fear of missing out” among consumers and improved economic and housing conditions have households in a better position to increase their borrowing.
 A maturing Millennial generation is also a driving force behind this increased demand as they finally seek to get married, start families and own homes after delaying these life milestones throughout the recovery.